utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 |<div style="width:150px">Parameter</div> | Description
 --- | ---
 `targetVal` | <p>**Required**.
 The first parameter you must add to your function.
 This can be any data type, such as a string or array.
 This is the value that the [`given` property](#spectral-rule-properties) returns.
 The rule tests the value of `targetVal` using your custom function.</p> <p>If you also define a value for the [`then.field` property](#spectral-rule-properties) in your rule, `targetVal` is the value returned by the `given` path appended with `then.field`.</p>
 `options` | <p>The second parameter you can add to your function.
-This is the optional value of `then.functionOptions`.
+This is the optional value of the [`then.functionOptions` property](#spectral-rule-properties).
 Add this parameter to your function if your function expects options.</p> <p>If your custom function accepts options, Postman recommends adding a [JSON Schema](#json-schema) to your custom function.
 A JSON Schema enables you to define and validate your custom function's options when editing your rule.
 This requires you to export your custom function using the [`createRulesetFunction` Spectral function](#createrulesetfunction).</p>
 `context` | <p>The third parameter you can add to your function.
 You can use this optional parameter to access properties about the context in which the custom function is called.
-For example, you can access sub-elements of `targetVal` or other locations in the document.
+For example, you can access the `targetVal` path or other locations in the document.
 These properties are as follows: </p><ul><li>`path` - The path to `targetVal` in the form of an array of strings.
 For example, `["paths", "/resources", "get", "responses", "306"]`.
 To learn how to use it, see [Spectral function return statement properties](#spectral-function-return-statement-properties). </li><li>`document` - The document you're attempting to lint.</li><li>`rule` - The rule that's using the function.</li><li>`documentInventory` - Provides access to resolved and unresolved documents, the `$ref` resolution graph, and other advanced properties.</li></ul>

 ```js
 function myCustomFunction(targetVal, options, context) { ... }